xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 So how can we make this 3D-**ish**?
 Our knowledge of `perspective` comes handy here.

-Adding this CSS to our outer —
+Adding this CSS to our outer:

 ![](https://cdn-images-1.medium.com/max/2000/1*pB8EdPyeKJywcoUVkdNszw.png)